Rdatatable/data.table/README.md

   29. New `split` method for data.table.
 Faster, more flexible and consistent with data.frame method.
 Closes [#1389](https://github.com/Rdatatable/data.table/issues/1389).

+  30. x's columns can be referred to in `j` using the prefix `x.` at all times.
+This is particularly useful when it is necessary to x's column that is *also a join column*.
+This is a patch addressing [#1615](https://github.com/Rdatatable/data.table/issues/1615).

 #### BUG FIXES

   1. Now compiles and runs on IBM AIX gcc.
 Thanks to Vinh Nguyen for investigation and testing, [#1351](https://github.com/Rdatatable/data.table/issues/1351).